Exercise Three

 Whiriwhirihia te kupu tika mō ia āputa.

-Choose the correct answer for every gap.
+Choose the correct word for every gap.

 Don’t forget to use commas, question marks, and fullstops and macrons where appropriate (ā,ē,ī,ō, and ū).